 When I entered medical school in Toronto 45 years ago, the world about appeared infinitely simpler.
 Travel was limited.
 For one born and bred in Toronto, other Canadian provinces were remote places, encountered in books and magazines, newsreels, and radio.
 It took a week to traverse Canada by train or to cross the Atlantic by boat.
 Europe, the cradle of Canadian culture and tradition, was known only to a fortunate few.
 Asia, the Orient, and Japan were utterly exotic-the stuff of fairytale travel and adventure.
 World War II was at an end, and the spirit of youth in North America was one of innocence and optimism.
 My own choice of medicine reflects the innocence, trust, and optimism of those days.
 Throughout high school I was greatly stimulated by my science teacher, A. J. Croal, PhD.
 Dr. Croal's enthusiasm for his subjects of botany and zoology was infectious.
 His teaching alchemy brought science alive in the classroom.
 Sundry plants and animals that students brought to him were always welcome, and he possessed that marvelous gift of communicating his exuberant enthusiasm and sense of wonder and discovery.
 A. J. Croal was a role model who appeared to savor every day of his professional life, and in my final year I sought his advice, stating that I had decided to become a science teacher.
 "That's fine," he responded, "but I recommend you go into medicine.
 The opportunities in medicine are infinitely greater for a would-be scientist and teacher than in my position."
 I believe his advice is as appropriate today as it was 50 years ago.
 The opportunities conferred on us by the degree doctor of medicine still open the doors of an almost unlimited variety of options and endeavors.

-Read at the Seventieth Annual Meeting of The American Association for Thoracic Surgery, Toronto, Ontario, Canada, May 7-9, 1990.
 Address for reprints: Dr. F. G. Pearson, Eaton North 10-233, Toronto General Hospital, Toronto, Ontario M5G 2C4, Canada.